makersacademy/airport_challenge/README.md

 <airport>.take_off(<plane>) - Selected Plane leaves the airport
 <airport>.runway - gives list of planes on runway
 <airport>.change_weather - this allows you to alter the weather if its stormy..
-<plane>.status - Plane's current status
+<plane>.status - Plane's current status"